CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 ## 0. Meet Quarkus: A Modern Java Framework for Cloud-Native Development

-Codes of the application are at: [GitHub Repository](https://github.com/CynicDog/archeio)
+- Codes of the application are at: [GitHub Repository](https://github.com/CynicDog/archeio)
+- GitHub Actions CI/CD workflow to deploy Quarkus app on GKE is at: [deploy-quarkus-to-gke.yml](https://github.com/CynicDog/archeio/blob/master/.github/workflows/deploy-quarkus-to-gke.yml)

 Quarkus is a Java runtime designed for Kubernetes, supporting MicroProfile and other specifications in microservices architecture.
 It offers a Java execution environment with built-in tools for developing modern applications.
 The result is a developer experience that meets the expectations of Kubernetes platform administrators.